 "She wasn't enjoying swimming, so we put together a plan of action and introduced her to open water, which would access funding," Kelly told BBC Sport.
 "She tried it, absolutely hated it, but realised she had a talent for it.
 Because she was getting good, she began to love it."

 just two seconds behind

 winner Larisa Ilchenko at the 2008 Beijing Games, a silver in the sport's Olympic debut certainly proved Payne's ability in swimming's marathon event.

 Keri's a fantastic ambassador for the sport and one of the only athletes that has managed to combine an open water and pool swimming career.
 The way she swims her open water races takes a lot of courage and is physically draining.
 To lead from the front for 10k is a huge feat but she has stuck to that strategy from an early age.

-Victory in Shanghai
+Victory in Rome

 at the World Aquatics Championships followed a year later, but it was a bronze medal in the 400m individual medley at the 2010 Commonwealth Games in Delhi that made her accept change.